coracle-social/coracle/README.md

 - [ ] Likes list
 - [ ] Fix anon/new user experience
 - [ ] Stream likes rather than load, they're probably what is slowing things down.
 Figure out how to multiplex them, or store them in the database by count
+  - Stream likes and replies, only load parent up front
+  - Show full thread on detail view - fetch parent, load all descendants, highlight anchor
+- [ ] Likes are slow
+- [ ] Show loading on replies/notes

 # Changelog